 - Give timelines to clients.
 Work with deadlines.

-- You are the one who communicates logistics issues that arise in the process of creating a part.
+- You are the one who communicates logistics issues that arise in creating a part.

-- Make sure what the machine produces is in sync with the expectations of the client.
+- Make sure what the machine produces is in sync with the client’s expectations.

 - Conduct regular CNC machine assessments.